Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Optimal approximations of covariance operators

-In the proof of Theorem \ref{thm:opt_covariance_and_precision}, coercivity on finite-dimensional subspaces of $\B(\R^r,\H)$ of the form $\B(\R^r,\mathcal{V})$, $\mathcal{V}\subset\H$ finite-dimensional, is enough to show the existence of a global minimizer of $J_f$, because all the stationary points lie in one such finite-dimensional subspace.
+In the proof of Theorem \ref{thm:opt_covariance_and_precision}, coercivity on finite-dimensional subspaces of $\B(\R^r,\H)$ of the form $\B(\R^r,\mathcal{V})$ for finite-dimensional $\mathcal{V}\subset\H$ is enough to show the existence of a global minimiser of $J_f$, because all the stationary points lie in one such finite-dimensional subspace.